 Japan has a long history of perfecting beverages.
 The Japanese tea ceremony is all about meticulous precision.
 So, it makes total sense that they brew coffee just as carefully.
 The end result is a fantastic cup, made with obvious care and attentiveness.

 The Japanese were introduced to coffee in 1700, thanks to Dutch traders.
 The Japanese found it to be a bitter and unpleasant drink.
 In 1804, a famous Japanese poet wrote of coffee, “It smells burnt and the taste is intolerable.”
 I can’t say we would have been friends.
 Luckily, the country’s stormy relationship with coffee changed drastically as Westernization took hold.
 The world’s first canned coffee originated in Japan in 1969.
-Today, you’ll find coffee in every vending machine in Japan, which means you have 5 million opportunities to try out Japanese canned coffee (and in the winter, the cans are hot!).
+Today, you’ll find coffee in every vending machine (if you love coffee, this is one of the best things to do in Japan), which means you have 5 million opportunities to try out Japanese canned coffee.

 While life in Tokyo may look chaotic at a glance, with flashing lights and crowded trains, most of the food scene operates at a different pace.
 In fact, it’s a social faux paus to eat or drink while walking.
 Eating while walking means you’re probably distracted, and therefore not devoting respect to the fuel you’re putting in your body.
 You’ll understand this mentality once you step into a tiny coffee shop down any alley and feel everything slow down.
 Here’s where to go to experience what I’m talking about:

 What to order: The Tasting Set Trio is a fantastic choice if you want to better understand the intricate flavors in your coffee.
 It comes with adorable notecards behind each cup that explain the beans down to the smallest detail, like what elevation they grew at.
 Tip: the notecards are in Japanese, so use Google translate to help you out.